Ramblurr/clojure-roon-api/README.md

 # roon-api

-A REST API, MCP and Clojure API bridge for Roon (www.roonlabs.com).
+A Clojure port of the RoonLabs node-roon-api, for ROon (www.roonlabs.com).

 Built for LLM usage, Home Assistant and other home automation systems.